Affective science

 Affective science is the scientific study of emotion or affect.
 This includes the study of emotion elicitation, emotional experience and the recognition of emotions in others.
-Of particular relevance are the nature of feeling, mood, emotionally-driven behaviour, decision-making, attention and self-regulation, as well as the underlying physiology and neuroscience of the emotions.
+Of particular relevance are the nature of feeling, mood, emotionally driven behavior, decision-making, attention and self-regulation, as well as the underlying physiology and neuroscience of the emotions.

 Discussion

 An increasing interest in emotion can be seen in the behavioral, biological and social sciences.
 Research over the last two decades suggests that many phenomena, ranging from individual cognitive processing to social and collective behavior, cannot be understood without taking into account affective determinants (i.e. motives, attitudes, moods, and emotions).
 Just as the cognitive revolution of the 1960s spawned the cognitive sciences and linked the disciplines studying cognitive functioning from different vantage points, the emerging field of affective science seeks to bring together the disciplines which study the biological, psychological, and social dimensions of affect.
 In particular affective science includes psychology, affective neuroscience, sociology, psychiatry, anthropology, ethology, archaeology, economics, criminology, law, political science, history, geography, education and linguistics.
 Research is also informed by contemporary philosophical analysis and artistic explorations of emotions.
 Emotions developed in human history cause organisms to react to environmental stimuli and challenges.

 The major challenge for this interdisciplinary domain is to integrate research focusing on the same phenomenon, emotion and similar affective processes, starting from different perspectives, theoretical backgrounds, and levels of analysis.
 As a result, one of the first challenges of affective science is to reach consensus on the definition of emotions.
 Discussion is ongoing as to whether emotions are primarily bodily responses or whether cognitive processing is central.
 Controversy also concerns the most effective ways to measure emotions and conceptualise how one emotion differs from another.
 Examples of this include the dimensional models of Russell and others, Plutchik's wheel of emotions, and the general distinction between basic and complex emotions.